 The Hornbill Festival is an annual, week-long cultural extravaganza held every year in the first week of December in Nagaland.
 It is named after the Great Indian Hornbill bird abundant in the region.
 Nagaland, is practically a land of festivals with each of their numerous tribes celebrating their own festivals and to promote the rich cultural heritage, the Govt.
 Of Nagaland organizes the festival starting on 1st Dec, the Nagaland Formation day.

-• The Hornbill Rock Festival
+Hornbill Festival Guide

 Where exactly does the Hornbill Festival Take place?

-It takes place at Kisama Heritage Village.
+The designated Hornbill Festival venue is the Kisama Heritage Village.
 Daily performances begin by 9 a.m. each day.
 One can easily book a taxi (mostly Maruti Van, Alto, Maruti 800 etc. are available on sharing basis) from Kohima to get there.
 Buy entry tickets at the gate and pass through the security check.
 It is winter in the North East.
 One may feel little hot on the bright sunny days on the top of the hill but it is always advisable to carry the jacket/sweater along with since the day ends very soon and by 3 pm the sun disappears behind the hill.